pdakshesh35/ShortMCP/README.md

 set to enable image and audio generation.
 Video stitching requires `ffmpeg` to be installed along with the Python packages `moviepy`, `Pillow` and `numpy`.

+The `generate_image` tool returns the path to a downloaded JPEG created from the Runware API.
+Likewise, `generate_text_to_speech` produces an MP3 file and returns its path.
+Use these paths as the `imagePath` and `audioPath` values when calling `compile_video`.

 The `compile_video` tool accepts a JSON string or parsed dictionary describing the scenes and optional metadata for the final video.
 Each scene dictionary should include the following keys: